 A better alternative to fruit juice and sweet drinks is fresh fruit.
 It provides the same nutrients plus fibre and is more filling than juice.

 Another important dental health tip for children is to limit foods that are high in added sugars, as these are a cause of tooth decay.
 Try to avoid sugary foods and snacks in your child’s lunchbox.
 Foods that are high in sugar may include jams, lollies, biscuits, cakes, sweet muffins, doughnuts, slices, sweet pastries, chocolate and muesli bars.

 6. Healthy meals and snacks are important for healthy teeth

-7. Wear a mouth-guard during contact sports or activities where there is a risk of injury to the face
+7. Wear a mouthguard during contact sports or activities where there’s a risk of injury to the face

 Custom-fitted mouthguards will offer your child the best protection and comfort.
 Ensure that you take their mouthguard to the dentist on your regular visits to they can check that it still fits well.
 A mouthguard will need to be replaced as the mouth changes, for example, when permanent teeth come through.